-The 2005-2010 Transportation Capital Plan continues to reflect a five-year DOT capital plan and a five-year MTA capital plan of \$17.9 billion each.
-The Transportation Capital Plan includes the entire DOT plan, but only reflects the portion of the MTA capital plan that is financed by Statesupported bonds.
+The 2005-2010 Transportation Capital Plan reflects a five-year DOT capital plan of \$19.2 billion and a five-year MTA capital plan of \$17.9 billion.
+The Transportation Capital Plan includes the entire DOT plan, but only reflects the portion of the MTA capital plan that is financed by State-supported bonds.
 The balance of the MTA capital plan is financed by a combination of other State, City and MTA resources (see below).
 To partially fund the new DOT and MTA plans, the voters passed a \$2.9 billion Rebuild and Renew New York Transportation General Obligation Bond Act in November 2005.
 Proceeds from the Bond Act are divided equally between the DOT and the MTA capital programs (\$1.45 billion for each program).
 Additional resources still need to be identified in the out years of the plan to support the DOT and MTA capital plans.

 DOT's programs are financed by a combination of Federal grants, pay-as-you-go capital and bond proceeds supported by the Dedicated Highway and Bridge Trust Fund, and revenues from the Dedicated Mass Transportation Trust Fund.
-Legislation has been periodically adopted to increase the deposit of revenues into the Dedicated Highway and Bridge Trust Fund and the Dedicated Mass Transportation Trust Fund to meet program needs.
+Legislation has been periodically adopted to increase the deposit of revenues into the Dedicated Highway and Bridge Trust Fund and the Dedicated Mass Transportation

+Trust Fund to meet program needs.
 In addition, general obligation bond acts have been used to support capital transportation spending.

-The State has supported the capital plans of the MTA in part by entering into service contracts relating to certain State-supported bonds issued by the MTA.
-Legislation adopted in 1992 and 1993 also authorized payments, subject to appropriation, of a portion of the petroleum business tax from the State's Dedicated Mass Transportation Trust Fund to the MTA and authorized it to be used as a source of payment for non-State-supported bonds to be sold by the MTA to support its capital program.
+The State has supported the capital plans of the MTA through legislation adopted in 1992 and 1993 which authorized payments, subject to appropriation, of a portion of the petroleum business tax from the State's Dedicated Mass Transportation Trust Fund to the MTA and authorized it to be used as a source of payment for non-State-supported bonds to be sold by the MTA to support its capital program.
 Legislation adopted in 2000 provided for increases in amounts dedicated to the MTA through the Dedicated Mass Transportation Trust Fund by increasing the portion of the petroleum business tax and other transportation-related taxes and fees that would flow to that Fund between 2000-01 and 2004-05.
-In 2002, the MTA implemented an overall debt restructuring program that included the State-supported service contract bonds and the non-State-supported Dedicated Mass Transportation Trust Fund bonds.
+In 2002, the MTA implemented an overall debt restructuring program.
 The restructuring simplified and restructured MTA credits, modernized resolutions and restructured existing debt to create new capital capacity and better match the bond maturities with the useful lives of the projects financed.

 Education.
 The State finances the physical infrastructure of SUNY and CUNY and their respective community colleges and SED through direct State capital spending and through financing arrangements with the Dormitory Authority of the State of New York (DASNY), paying all capital costs of the senior colleges and sharing equally with local governments for the community colleges, except that SUNY dormitories are financed through dormitory fees.
-The Enacted Capital Plan also includes language amendments to the Higher Education Capital Matching Grants Program which will streamline the financing of capital projects at private colleges.
-Also included in the Enacted Capital Plan period is \$1.8 billion in new bond issuances to support school construction projects for the Expanding our Children's Education and Learning (EXCEL) program.
+Also included in the Enacted Capital Plan is \$1.2 billion in new bond issuances to support school construction projects for the Expanding our Children's Education and Learning (EXCEL) program.

-The 34 SUNY senior colleges and 30 SUNY community college campuses comprise approximately 2,700 buildings, including classrooms, dormitories, libraries, athletic and student facilities and other buildings.
-Nearly 85 percent of these structures exceed 20 years of age.
-Together with the 30 SUNY community colleges, the SUNY system serves approximately 413,000 students.
-The CUNY system is comprised of 11 senior colleges and 6 community colleges that serve more than 223,000 students.
+SUNY State-operated campuses include more than 2,700 buildings, encompassing classrooms, dormitories, libraries, research laboratories, athletic and recreation facilities, hospitals and dining halls.
+Currently 73 percent of these structures exceed 30 years of age.
+Together with the 30 SUNY community colleges, the SUNY system serves more than 425,000 students.
+The CUNY system is comprised of 11 senior colleges and 6 community colleges that serve more than 232,000 students.